kisalkavinda/my-portfolio_-V1.0/website_upgrade_suggestions.md

 ### **7. Code Quality/Maintainability:**

-*   **TypeScript Migration:** Migrating your JavaScript codebase to TypeScript can significantly improve type safety, reduce runtime errors, and enhance the maintainability of your project, especially as it grows.
 *   **Unit/Integration Tests:** Implement a testing framework (e.g., Jest with React Testing Library) to write unit and integration tests.
 This ensures code reliability, prevents regressions, and facilitates future refactoring.
 *   **Consistent Styling Approach:** Review and standardize your styling approach.
 Ensure a consistent methodology whether you're using Tailwind CSS classes, custom CSS, or CSS-in-JS solutions.